keiththarp/day-by-day-planner/README.md

 # day-by-day-planner
+A lesson in presence.
+Day By Day planner, a day planner for the current day.
+No planning for tomorrow or wasting time on the past.
 Keep your day organized at a glance with the Day by Day planner.

-Busy days causing stress and anxiety?
-Get control of your schedule and relax with Day By Day Planner, the stylish, attractive, easy-to-use day scheduler.
+Eliminate the stress by focussing on today.
+Get control of your schedule and relax with Day By Day Planner, the stylish, attractive, easy-to-use today only scheduler.

 - View the app here - https://keiththarp.github.io/day-by-day-planner/